hollowstrawberry/Pac-Man-Bot/README.md

 * Wakagotchi: Enjoy caring for a pet in a Discord-based tamagotchi clone.
 * ReactionRPG: Battle monsters and become stronger, or challenge your friends to battle - Enjoy the first release of this simple chat RPG!
 * Uno: Play with up to 10 friends and bots in the classic Uno card game.
+* Hangman: Everyone has to guess the random word, or a word chosen by you!
 * Tic-Tac-Toe, Connect Four: Challenge your friends or the bot itself.
 * Rubik's Cube: Attempt to solve a real cube in chat form.
 Seriously.